Seanmclem/r3f-creator/to-do.md

 - [x] Move actual trigger of node update to secondary-sidebar prop-listing
 - [x] Make props manually editable, instead of just changing color onClick
 - [x] Add basic menus to update props
+- [ ] Add/Refine, convert to AST, and export...
 - [ ] Add ability/menu to add more props to a primitive
 - [ ] Add menu to Add more primitives to the tree
 - [ ] Add ability to parse TS files, using FS Access API and AST lib, into json format that JS can more easily understand.
 - [ ] Add component templates, for example a pre-made box, or a slope/ramp.
 That can be dropped in and configured similar to individual primitives.
 Using dynamic, lazy imports
 - [ ] Slope/ramp
-- [ ] Add convert to AST at some point...
 - [ ] Add/edit cameras and canvases...